Aims and Annual Report

 Yorkshire and Humber Association of Civic Societies

-We will continue to play a key part in the Neighbourhood Plan as it goes forward to a referendum in May 2022, and in the next stages of the Local Plan which has still not been finalised by the local authority.
+We will continue to play a key part in the Neighbourhood Plan and in the next stages of the Local Plan which has still not been finalised by the local authority.

-Activity in the Cemetery will continue with a dedicated group meeting weekly.
+Activity in the Cemetery will continue with a dedicated group meeting weekly, depending on the weather.